ldidry/lstu/README.md

 For more options (interfaces, user, etc.), change the configuration in `lstu.conf` (have a look at http://mojolicio.us/perldoc/Mojo/Server/Hypnotoad#SETTINGS for the available options).

 ##How many urls can it handle ?
-Well, by default, there is 8 361 453 672 available combinations.
-I think the sqlite db will explod before you reach this limit.
+Well, by default, there are 8 361 453 672 available combinations.
+I think the sqlite db will explode before you reach this limit.
 If you want more shortened URLs than that, open `lstu.conf` and change the `length` setting.

 Everytime somebody uses LSTU, it will create 'waiting' shortened URLs codes in order to be quick to shorten the URLs.